Payment Acceptance

 Local settlement cycles are typically shorter, improving cash flow and reducing financial exposure.
 Chargebacks and disputes can also be resolved more efficiently through domestic networks.

-4. Improved customer trust
+4. Improved customer trust at checkout

 When a customer sees their card charged locally — in their own currency, by a recognizable domestic entity — it reinforces confidence and reduces the risk of declines tied to issuer policies.